akien-mga/godot-old-wiki/gdscript.md

 ##  Variables

 Variables can exist as class members or local to functions.
-They are created with the â€œvarâ€ keyword and may, optionally, be assigned a value upon initialization.
+They are created with the "var" keyword and may, optionally, be assigned a value upon initialization.

 ```python
 var a  # data type is null by default